 The allocation of such a small force to invade an entire county, which is being supported by the British, and not even under a full field marshal (of whom the Wehrmacht has many doing essentially nothing) is indicative of the high levels of confidence in the Wehrmacht at this time.
 However, von Kleist has one of the sharpest minds in the Wehrmacht and now has a chance to show it.
 Colonel Kurt Zeitzler is Panzergruppe Kleist's chief of staff.
 While their ranks may be small, the talent assembled for this operation is huge.

 French Homefront: Hermann Goering, an art lover, orders the German command there to loot the Louvre for distribution to museums and individuals in the Reich.
 The French already have removed many treasures, but hardly all.
-Naturally, Goering's Carinhall will get a big slice of the art.
+Naturally, Goering's Carinhall will get a big slice of any confiscated art.